 The key to the following pierogi recipe is to boil the pierogi first then let them cool on a plate with olive oil (so they don't stick together).
 You can set them aside for later, or keep them in the fridge over night to sauté the next day.
 If you are bringing pierogi to an event, you can also put the boiled, cooled pierogi in a storage container and warm them up right before you serve the pierogi platter at your final location.
 If you have no option to reheat the pierogi, we recommend to make this entire dish and serve it warm, even at room temperature, since this pierogi dish still tastes good at room temperature.

 Lastly, if you bring our pierogi to a party and want to just keep them warm, no added cooking, you could arrange the pierogi on an oven-safe oiled platter, add onion topping, cover and keep warm in oven on very low heat, such as 150 degrees F. Serve pierogi with sour cream on side.
+If you can't get access to authentic, organic pierogi, you can always find them on our website: click here to buy pierogi online or find in stores.

 How To Serve Pierogi ~ Our Top Pierogi Recipe